Home

 Yes, it's true.

 For a single night stay, you'll probably have the best luck at one of the larger national chain hotels on Cape Cod.
-They're more likely to have rooms available for a single night, even on summer weekends.
+They're more likely to have rooms available for a single night, even on weekends.

 IMPORTANT NOTE: Many lodgings also have cancellation policies with a hefty penalty if you cancel your reservation at the last minute or check out early.